evan-erdos/trail-of-cthulhu/story/act-1/seq-0/scene-1.md

 Approaching the MEDICAL TRUCK It is visible that the soldier in the front seat is alive but not mentally present.
 He is shaking violently and looking off into space mumbling to himself in a language you have never heard.
 On the rearview mirror a KEYRING swings in the air.
-The back of the MEDICAL TRUCK is locked but can be opened using the LOCKPICK ability.
+The back of the MEDICAL TRUCK is locked.[^1]
 Upon closer inspection it is apparent that the pit is full of the bodies of whatever students survived the fire.

-If the PCs use Interrogate, Intimidate, or Sneak to try and talk to the soldier he reacts violently.
+The Soldier reacts violently if the PCs attempt to question him.

 Swinging the door of the MEDICAL TRUCK quickly he knocks the PC to the floor taking a point off of Health.